Naomikh/Booking-System/README.md

  1. Verify that your WordPress Address (URL) and Site Address (URL) are correct in the General Settings.
  2. Check the menu links in Appearance > Menus to make sure they are correct.
  3. Reset or regenerate the .htaccess file.
+ ![Picture](https://github.com/Naomikh/Booking-System/blob/main/Pictures/wordPressModule.PNG "Wordpressmodule rewrite")

  4. Ensure your XAMPP configuration points to the correct WordPress directory.
  5. Deactivate plugins or switch to a default theme to rule out conflicts.
- 6. Use Developer Tools to inspect network requests and identify where the redirect is happening.
- ![Picture](https://github.com/Naomikh/Booking-System/blob/main/Pictures/wordPressModule.PNG "Wordpressmodule rewrite")

  * For every button, update the button to point to your local website e.g:
  ![Picture](https://github.com/Naomikh/Booking-System/blob/main/Pictures/button.PNG ".htacces file")